 |Condition at Hatching:||Helpless.|

 Lowther, Peter E., Christopher C. Rimmer, Brina Kessel, Steven L. Johnson and Walter G. Ellison.
-2001.
+(2001).
 Gray-cheeked Thrush (Catharus minimus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2021.1.
+Patuxent Wildlife Research Center, Bird Banding Laboratory 2021.

-Partners in Flight (2017).
-Avian Conservation Assessment Database.
-2017.
+Partners in Flight.
+(2020).
+Avian Conservation Assessment Database, version 2020.

 Sibley, D. A. (2014).
-The Sibley guide to birds, second edition.
-Alfred A. Knopf, New York, USA.
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.